AndiA76/SDCND02-03_3D_Object_Detection_and_Tracking/writeup.md

 <img src="img/Step1_EKF_RMSE_plot.png"/>

-*Fig. 5.1.1: Tracking of a single target object over time on sequence 2 (10072231702153043603_5725_000_5745_000) frame ids 150...200 using an extended Kalman filter with a constant velocity model as inner model to represent target object motion behavior.*
+*Fig. 5.1.1: Tracking of a single target object over time on sequence 2 (10072231702153043603_5725_000_5745_000) for the frame ids 150...200 using an extended Kalman filter with a constant velocity model as inner model to represent target object motion behavior.*

 <img src="img/Step1_EKF_track_plot_final_pose.png"/>